 Travis Garland is a singer, songwriter and producer originally hailing from Lubbock, Texas.
-From a very young age, Travis grew up singing and acting in church choir, school plays and community theater.
-While receiving extensive training in music & theater at the school for the performing arts, Travis entered a nationwide talent search at age 14 where he beat out thousands of other performers and landed an agent and manager in Los Angeles, California.
+From a young age, Travis grew up singing and acting in church choir, school plays and community theater.
+While receiving extensive training in music & theater at the school for the performing arts, Travis entered a nationwide talent search at age 14 where he would go on to beat out thousands of other performers, landing him an agent and manager in Los Angeles.

 Soon after moving to LA, Travis was approached to join boyband NLT (Not Like Them).
 The group signed a deal with Geffen/Interscope Records and began recording with Ryan Tedder, The Underdogs and Rodney "Darkchild" Jerkins among others.
 The group's Timbaland-produced single "She Said, I Said (Time We Let Go)" went on to crack Top 40 at pop radio.
 After opening for the Pussycat Dolls and headlining their own tour, the group eventually ran its course and parted ways.

 From there, Travis shifted his focus to songwriting.
 After signing a solo deal with Interscope Records, he began working with super-producer Nate "Danja" Hills.
 He premiered his self-written debut single "Believe" as a special guest performer on American Idol and was named an MTV Buzzworthy Artist to Watch.